-9.219 Count of SLDR records in the file – the count of all Security level data records in the file.
+9.224 Count of SLDR records in the file – the count of all Security level data records in the file.

-9.220Count of DACCOUNT records in the file – the count of all Investment account data records in the file.
+9.225 Count of DACCOUNT records in the file – the count of all Investment account data records in the file.

-9.221 Count of DACCSUPP records in the file – the count of all Supplementary income account data records in the file.
+9.226 Count of DACCSUPP records in the file – the count of all Supplementary income account data records in the file.